The primary reason for building Baretest was to get near-instant unit tests. We constantly hit

 Why care about the size?

 We want to keep Baretest small because small things are easier to maintain and they have faster startup times, which is essential for our unit tests.
+And it's not that we are too picky about the size, but there must be at least some limits to what is acceptable.

 Why not use arrow functions?